Mother tree Project

 Ashley Cooke, LCSW

-Ashley Cooke is a Licensed Clinical Social Worker who has been working with children and families for more than 35 years.
-Her experience includes working with children in foster care and residential treatment as a therapist and case manager, training and supporting foster and adoptive parents, as well as many years in school social work.
-For the past 16 years she has worked with teen parents in the San Marcos CISD, where she helped develop a mentorship program and continues to train and supervise teen and young adult mentors.
-She raised her two sons in Wimberley and remains connected to the Wimberley community.
-She enjoys spending time with family and friends, training dogs, hiking, and spending time in nature.
-She has trained and used therapy dogs, both in her work and as a volunteer.
+I am a Licensed Clinical Social Worker who has been working with children and families for more than 35 years.
+My experience includes working with children in foster care and residential treatment as a therapist and case manager, training and supporting foster and adoptive parents, as well as many years in school social work.
+For the past 16 years I have worked with teen parents in the San Marcos CISD, where I have helped develop a mentorship program and continues to train and supervise teen and young adult mentors.
+I raised my two sons in Wimberley and remain connected to the Wimberley community.
+I enjoy spending time with family and friends, training dogs, hiking, and spending time in nature.
+I have trained and used therapy dogs, both in my work and as a volunteer.

 Gael Thompson, LPC, M.Div., EMDR

-Gael supports, guides, and is an agent of healing with children, teens, adults and families.
-She is a licensed professional counselor and has worked the human experience of grief at Bo’s Place in Houston, in private practice, and in school settings.
-Her practice and client work is grounded in connection, spirituality, and practicality.
+I support, guide, and am an agent of healing with children, teens, adults and families.
+I am a licensed professional counselor and has worked the human experience of grief at Bo’s Place in Houston, in private practice, and in school settings.
+My practice and client work is grounded in connection, spirituality, and practicality.

 Mother Tree practitioners